 The university operates on a quarter-based schedule with four terms (quarters) per calendar year-Winter, Spring, Summer, and Fall.
 Start dates for each term are published on the University Calendar.
-UoNA offers continuous enrollment, whereby a student may begin a program of study at the beginning of each academic term or module within the term for the ESOL certificate program.
+UoNA offers continuous enrollment, whereby a student may begin a program of study at the beginning of each academic term.